 When it comes to dealing with a swarm of flies, it’s easier to not get them in the first place.
 This can be tough when it comes to cluster flies, as they can squeeze through very small spaces.

 Thankfully, whatever gets in is all you’ll have to deal with when it comes to these particular flies.
 Here are a few steps to keep cluster flies (and many other critters) from getting into your home.

 Cracks and Crevasses

 Take a tour around your home a few times per year looking for signs of wear and tear.
-You should apply fresh caulk around the windows and doors as needed to eliminate breaks.
+You should apply fresh caulk to seal cracks around window and door frames as needed to eliminate breaks.

 Remember, flies may be genetically incapable of flying out of an open window, but they’re very good at finding their way in.